-UP-CEMS is a Eureka Eurostars 2 project funded by Innovation Fund Denmark and State Education Development Agency Republic of Latvia.
+UP-CEMS is a Eureka Eurostars 2 project funded by Innovation Fund Denmark and Latvian Council of Science.

 The participants in the project is Instrumatic EMI A/S, Danish Fundamental Metrology A/S, Inpass SIA and Liepajas University.

 Our goal is to develop an Ultra-Portable Continuous Emission Monitoring System for measuring SOx, NOx, CO2, CH4 and other pollutants with focus on emission measurements from ships.

 Collected data is available both locally and cloud based.
 The combination of photoacustic spectroscopy sensors (PAS) and sample dilution will result in a user friendly, robust, compact and cost efficient system compared with those currently on the market.

 The EU aims for 50% emission reduction from ships by 2050.

 Existing CEMS systems are stationary, heavy, complex laboratory type instruments, requiring in depth knowledge in system maintenance.

 A portable true CEMS system is not available on the marked today.
 UP-CEMS is disruptive due to the simple way emission monitoring is done by using PAS technology in combination with dilution probe sampling, which will significantly reduce product life-cycle cost (product, operation, calibration and service) in continuous emission monitoring.